sgerogia/sgerogia.github.io/_posts/2023-03-06-Starting-Up-Leader.md

 How many people?
 What are the salaries?

 These are now very easy to answer.
 We can decide whether we want to hire full-time or contractors, how many people, [local][18] or [remote][19] etc

 # Parting thought

 ![Sailing forward](../assets/images/starting-up-leader/marc-wieland-U9YrT6trizs-unsplash.jpg)
 > Photo by Marc Wieland on Unsplash

+And that was it!

 There is no substitute for taking action, building the MVP and getting your [first 100 customers][20] ASAP.
 This is priority zero.

 Complementary to that, as a technical leader, you owe it to your self and the team to take a step back for a few hours and think about the broader picture and your direction of travel.
+You may already have all of the above in your head when you start plowing forward.
+It only takes a couple of hours to jot things down and make your thought process and plan consumable by everyone.
 Hopefully this article has given you some ideas on how to do that.

 Until next time, excelsior!